 In a broad sense, it can be said that there must be a connection to this poet’s usual melancholy about a modern person as well as his desolation.

-‘The Forsaken Merman‘, a poem by Matthew Arnold, is a pathetic story of Margaret, her husband and their children.
+‘The Forsaken Merman‘, a poem by Matthew Arnold, is a pathetic story of Margaret, her husband, and their children.
 She was happily living with them in the submarine residence.
-Before leaving the submarine dwelling, Margaret was indulged in nurturing as well as caring for her sons.
+Before leaving the submarine dwelling, Margaret indulged in nurturing as well as caring for her sons.

 But sorrow comes in the life of the merman and his children, when one day she hears the church bells and goes to the church with her husband’s permission, (though the merman was expecting that she would come back very soon) she doesn’t return to her residence.